ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 - Thread stack size – Size of stack; this information is captured only if the system is built with RTOS support.
 - Thread stack mem - Top of stack; this information is captured only if the system is built with RTOS support.
 - Thread current SP – SP value (PSP or MSP based on what’s active); this information is captured only if the system is built with RTOS support.
 - File name and line number - By default, capturing of file name and line number is disabled.
-If you need this information to be captured, you need to enable it by using the **MBED_CONF_ERROR_FILENAME_CAPTURE_ENABLED** macro.
+If you need this information to be captured, you need to set the configuration option **MBED_CONF_PLATFORM_ERROR_FILENAME_CAPTURE_ENABLED** to true.

 STDOUT emits this captured context in the case of fatal errors.
 In the case of warnings, it is recorded by the system, and you can retrieve it later for system diagnostics, external reporting and debugging purposes.
 See the [error history](#error-history) section for information on how the error history feature works in Mbed OS.
 The [error handling API examples](#error-handling-api-examples) also include more information on how to use error retrieval APIs.